Air pollution from wood burning stoves and boilers

 How to improve wood burning in Denmark

 Stoves and boilers fuelled by wood contribute significantly to air pollution, with harmful particles, poly-aromatic hydrocarbons (PAH), and dioxins.
 Pollution is affected by the complex interplay of several factors including the type of stove or boiler, chimney design, fuel and patterns of operation.
-A new statutory order on air polution from wood stoves and boilers entered into force in January 2018.
+A new statutory order on air pollution from wood stoves and boilers entered into force in January 2018.

 Grants for eco-efficient wood burning technologies

 In the Danish ecoinnovation programme more than DKK 20 million has been invested into analysis and demonstration of technologies to reduce pollution to the air from wood stoves and boilers, since 2008.
 The grant scheme's objective is to support development, testing and demonstration of technologies that reduce air pollution from wood burning stoves and boilers in private homes.